Roland Koch: Life after politics

 On 29 October 2010, Koch was announced as designated chief executive officer of Bilfinger Berger, Germany's second-largest builder.
 In the following years, he orchestrated a reshuffle at the company away from civil engineering and construction in favor of higher-margin industrial services.
 During his tenure, Bilfinger Berger also agreed with the United States Department of Justice in 2013 to pay $32 million to resolve U.S. criminal charges that it bribed Nigerian officials to obtain contracts on a gas project in the African nation.
 In August 2014, he stepped down from the position on mutually agreed terms after he took responsibility for two profit warnings.

 In 2015, Koch opened a law firm in Frankfurt.
-In addition, he has been holding a variety of paid and unpaid positions since leaving active politics, including:
+Since 2017, he has also been a Professor of Management Practice in Regulated Environments at the Frankfurt School of Finance & Management.